mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/client/swift.md

 # `NXMClient`

 Before you can place a call, the Client SDK needs to authenticate to the Vonage servers.

-The following additions are required to `ViewController.swift`:
+The following additions are required to `ViewController.swift`.

-At the top of the file, import `NexmoClient`:
+At the top of the file, import `NexmoClient`.

 ```swift
 import UIKit
 import NexmoClient
 ```

-Add a `NXMClient` instance, below the `callButton`:
+Add a `NXMClient` instance, below the `callButton`.

 ```swift
 class ViewController: UIViewController {